-This spinach dal is just one of those.
-The type of dish that keeps your tummy and soul satisfied.
-I have just two words to describe this simple spinach dahl recipe – easy & delicious!
-This lentil curry dal goes down well with toddlers too.
+This spinach dal goes down well with toddlers too.
 I keep it minimally spiced as my kids often enjoy a bowl of rice and dal.
+It is one of their favorite meals.

 Table of Contents